Open Chest Maze Procedure

 After your surgery:

 - A chest tube is used to remove air, blood, or fluid from around your lungs or heart.
 This will let your lungs fill up with air when you breathe, and will help your heart beat normally.
 The chest tube is attached to a container to collect the blood or fluid.
-Call a caregiver right away if the tube comes apart from the container.
-Let the caregiver know if the tubing gets bent, twisted, or the tape comes loose.
+Call a healthcare provider right away if the tube comes apart from the container.
+Let the healthcare provider know if the tubing gets bent, twisted, or the tape comes loose.
 You may need more than one chest tube.

 - An arterial line is a tube that is placed into an artery (blood vessel), usually in the wrist or groin.
 An arterial line may be used for measuring your blood pressure or for taking blood.